briggs-octo/eks-docs/docs/eks_iam_role_octopus.md

 ---
 **NOTE**

-This section below assumes the following:
+The section below assumes the following:

 - The EKS cluster we want to manage via the IAM role `iam_eks_service_role` is named `client_cluster`.
 - The IAM user/role has access to `client_cluster`.